 Initial conditions favoring cyclogenesis in N. Hemisphere. (a) Surface weather map.
 Solid thin black lines are isobars.
-Dashed grey lines are isotherms.
+Dashed red lines are isotherms.
 The thick black lines mark the leading and trailing edges of the frontal zone.
 Grey shading indicates clouds.
-Fig. 13.3 shows subsequent evolution. (b) Upper-air map over the same frontal zone, where the dashed black arrow indicates the jet stream near the tropopause ($z \approx 11$ km).
+Fig. 13.3 shows subsequent evolution. (b) Upper-air map over the same frontal zone, where the green arrow with dashed black outline arrow indicates the jet stream near the tropopause ($z \approx 11$ km).
 The grey lines are a copy of the surface isobars and frontal zone from (a) to help you picture the 3-D nature of this system.